 - Finely chop the stems to add to the quinoa for zero-waste cooking.

-- Make the quinoa filling and let that cool.
+- Make the quinoa filling for the dolmades recipe and let it cool.

 - Place equal parts of the quinoa filling in the center of each chard leaf.